tmcgilchrist/ocaml/manual/README.md

   - Advanced examples with classes and modules: `advexamples.etex`

 - Part II, The OCaml language: `refman`
-  This part is divided in two very distinct chapters; the `OCaml language` chapter and the `Language extensions` chapter.
+  This part is divided in two distinct chapters; the `OCaml language` chapter and the `Language extensions` chapter.

   - The OCaml language: `refman.etex`